qureshinomaan/Shell/README.md

 # Shell

-This is a Shell developed entirely in C.
+This is a Shell developed entirely in C. The shell emulates the normal bash in linux systems.
+It is able to handle bakground processes, foreground processes, input-output redirection, command redirection etc.

 ### Installing